 🍽Equipment

 To make these date bars you'll need a few things.
-An 8x8 baking dish, a medium mixing bowl, parchment paper, measuring cups and spoons, a big spoon for mixing, a potato masher for mashing, a 1.5 QT sauce pan, a knife for chopping, and a fork for spreading the date mixture (after trial and error I can attest that a fork works the best here).
+An 8x8 baking dish, a medium mixing bowl, parchment paper, measuring cups and spoons, a big spoon for mixing, a potato masher for mashing, a 1.5 QT sauce pan, a knife for chopping, a cutting board, and a fork for spreading the date mixture (after trial and error I can attest that a fork works the best here).

 - Dates: Medjool or Deglet will both work.
 Pitted will make your life easier.
+I love that this date filling is made without refined sugar.

 - Flour: Feel free to use all purpose flour or gluten free oat flour if following a GF lifestyle, both will work!